 Investors resort to safe government bonds.
 As a consequence, for the first time in history the effective return on Dutch ten-year government bonds is negative.
 This means that investors will have to pay extra money for the bonds at the maturity date.
 The interest rates on German government bonds have also gone down sharply.

 ECB unveils new €50 banknote

-The ECB unveils the new €50 banknote in the Europa series.
+The ECB unveils the €50 banknote in the new series of banknotes.
 The banknote will enter into circulation on 4 April 2017 and has new and enhanced security features, such as a portrait window and an emerald number.
-Read more.

 29 June 2016 - Europe

 ECB starts accepting Greek government bonds again

 As of 29 June, Greek government bonds can be used again for refinancing operations at the ECB.
 This reduces Greek banks' dependence on the emergency liquidity assistance by the Greek central bank.

 The Brexit camp wins the British referendum with 52% of the votes.
 Initially, the markets respond negatively; the pound sterling loses 7% against the dollar and tumbles to its lowest point in 30 years.
 Bank shares also take a plunge.
 Besides shares of British banks, those of Italian and Spanish financial institutions also plunge by more than 20%.
 Within a week, however, the British stock market indexreturns to its pre-referendum level.

 ECB starts second round of targeted longer-term refinancing operations

 The ECB opens a desk for the first of four new targeted longer-term refinancing operations (TLTRO-II).
 The purpose of the programme is to support lending to the real economy.
 Under TLTRO-II, banks can borrow a collateralised amount of up to 30% of their credit portfolio for a period of four years.
 A new element compared with the first round (TLTRO-I) is that banks can now do so at negative interest rates, provided they achieve a credit growth benchmark.